SiiiTschiii/wasmerang/README.md

 [![WASM](https://img.shields.io/badge/target-wasm32--unknown--unknown-green.svg)](https://webassembly.org/)
 [![Envoy](https://img.shields.io/badge/envoy-proxy--wasm-purple.svg)](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/advanced/wasm)

-A WebAssembly (WASM) filter for Envoy that operates at the TCP layer using the StreamContext.
+A WebAssembly (WASM) filter for Istio (Envoy) that operates at the TCP layer using the StreamContext.
 This filter demonstrates how to create a **transparent proxy** that dynamically reroutes TCP traffic at runtime by intercepting the `network.tcp_proxy` filter chain and using Envoy's `set_envoy_filter_state` API to override cluster routing decisions.

 Most WASM filter examples focus on HTTP, but this project shows how to work at the TCP/IP level for transparent network control without requiring application-level changes.